Optimal Complexity and Certification of Bregman First-Order Methods: Extension of performance analysis to the case when is a general closed convex subset of

-For simplicity of the presentation, we left out in Section \ref{s:pep} the case where the domain $C$ is a proper subset of $\reals^n$.
+For simplicity of the presentation, we left out in Section \ref{s:pep} the case when the domain $C$ is a proper subset of $\reals^n$.
 We show in this section that it actually corresponds to the same minimization problem \eqref{eq:pep_over_sdp}.

 Let us formulate the performance estimation problem for Algorithm \ref{algo:bpg} in the general case.
-Recall that we denote $\mathcal{B}_L$ the union of $\mathcal{B}_L(C)$ for all closed convex subsets of $\reals^n$ for every $n \geq 1$.
-The performance estimation probem writes
+Recall that we denote $\mathcal{B}_L$ the union of $\mathcal{B}_L(C)$ for all closed convex subsets of $\reals^n$ and for every $n \geq 1$.
+The performance estimation problem writes

 in the variables $f,h,x_0,\dots,x_N,x_*,n$.
 Now, as \eqref{eq:pep_nolips_c} is a problem that includes \eqref{eq:pep_nolips} in the special case where $C = \reals^n$, its value is larger: